dialpad/dialtone/packages/dialtone-vue3/.github/CONTRIBUTING.md

 All code in Dialtone Vue should have tests written for it.
 You can see more details on writing tests in the following [documentation](https://dialtone.dialpad.com/vue/?path=/story/docs-component-driven-development-unit-tests--page).

-Before you start to write tests, please follow the [Contributing Guideline - Writing Tests for Design System Components](TEST_CONTRIBUTING/TEST_GUIDELINE.md).
+Before you start to write tests, please follow the [Contributing Guideline - Writing Tests for Dialtone-vue Components](TEST_CONTRIBUTING/TEST_GUIDELINE.md).

 ### Dialtone Usage